abeggchr/environmental-impact-estimator/README.md

 ## Purpose

-This tool estimates the carbon footprint for an average enterprise software project.
+This tool estimates the carbon footprint for a hypothetical, average business software project.
-A set of decorates allows to play around to see the impact of different emission reduction measures.
+A set of decorators allows to play around to see the impact of different emission reduction measures.

+## Disclaimer

+This estimator uses a pragmatic approach to get a rough understanding.
+Is is in no way intended to be scientific and might have major flaws.

 ## Getting started